nickmvincent/DataLeverageRoundup/readme.md

 # Data Leverage Roundup

 ## What's Data Leverage?
 Powerful data-dependent technologies rely on the public (including you and everyone you know) to fuel them with data.
-This means collective action that involves withholding, deleting, manipulating, and/or transfering data can help the public exert [data leverage](https://arxiv.org/abs/2012.09995) against technology companies, potentially pushing for meaningful change (which could range from taking privacy more seriously to [making serious changes to the data economy](https://www.datadividends.org/)).
+This means collective action that involves withholding, deleting, manipulating, and/or transfering data can help the public exert [data leverage](https://arxiv.org/abs/2012.09995) against technology companies, potentially pushing for meaningful change (which could range from taking privacy more seriously to [making changes to the data economy](https://www.datadividends.org/)).

 For more info, see the [paper](https://arxiv.org/abs/2012.09995) or this [recent](https://www.technologyreview.com/2021/03/05/1020376/resist-big-tech-surveillance-data/) [coverage](https://fortune.com/2021/02/23/your-data-is-a-weapon-that-can-help-change-corporate-behavior/) of data leverage.